Emrysg19/Discount_Calculator/README.md

 # Discount_Calculator
-PYTHON WEEK 3 ASSIGNMENT
+PYTHON WEEK 3 ASSIGNMENT.
-calculator takes two parameters(price, discount_percent)
+Calculator takes two parameters(price, discount_percent).
-calculates and return discounted price if discount_percent is >= 20% returns original price if discount_percent is < 20%
+Calculates and return discounted price if discount_percent is >= 20%.
+Returns original price if discount_percent is < 20%.
-input parameters is prompted from user.
+Input parameters is prompted from user.